context-labs/inference-staking/README.md

 # SDK

-A TypeScript client SDK is defined in the `sdk` package.
+A TypeScript client SDK is provided in the `sdk` package.